illinois-nsai/dede/examples/README.md

 # Example Use Cases of DeDe
 This README provides instructions for running DeDe on three use cases — traffic engineering, cluster scheduling, and load balancing.
 We provide only toy and synthesized datasets here.

-For optimal performance results, we use the lower-level APIs of DeDe to achieve these examples.
-People can implement them using the high-level APIs as well, except that the convenience comes at the performance cost.
+For optimal performance results in the paper, we use the lower-level APIs of DeDe to implement these examples.
+They can be implemented using the high-level APIs as well, except that the convenience will come at some performance cost in these cases.

 ## Getting started